-To this end, an enhanced anonymous reporting system is in place to enable employees to report directly to Compliance and Internal Audit, using a web-based tool.
+To this end, an enhanced anonymous web-based reporting system is in place to enable employees to report directly to Compliance and Internal Audit.
 This system simplifies the anonymous reporting procedure and encourages employees to make use of the process.